 3.)
 Back up the truck slowly until lock latches.
 The undercarriage will self-align with the trailer (if not, pull ahead and adjust accordingly).
-On Hook Lock System, the Spring loaded Latch Position Arm will rotate up and back down to the locked position when locked.
+Spring loaded Latch Position Arm will rotate up and back down to the locked position when locked.